 A chance to make easy money can be tempting, but it may have serious consequences for the parties involved and for the sport as a whole:

-Manipulation of sports results constitutes corruption and can lead to imprisonment.
+The manipulation of sports results constitutes corruption and can lead to imprisonment and/or a heavy fine.

-The offence is liable to fines and may lead to the offender being banned or suspended from the sport.
+It may also lead to the offender being banned or suspended from the sport.

 It can ruin the offender’s career.